-February may be our shortest month of the year, but it's certainly not lacking when it comes to savings.
-You might not score as big a discount as you would like on a Valentine's Day gift, but this month you'll find deals on several necessities like winter coats, home goods, and (obviously) big-screen HDTVs.
-We've rummaged through the dealnews archives of sales, coupons, and daily deals to find out what the best and worst things are to buy in February.
+February may be the shortest month of the year, but it's certainly not lacking in savings.
+You might not score as big of a discount as you would prefer on a Valentine's Day gift, but this month you'll find deals on several necessities like winter coats and tax software.
+We've sorted through the DealNews archives of sales, coupons, and daily deals to find out what the best and worst things are to buy in February.

 V-Day Deals Won't Shine, But Savings Will Be Sweet

-Since many Valentine's Day gift categories are at their most in-demand during the first two weeks of February, the discounts on these items are generally pretty modest.
+Since many Valentine's Day gifts are at their most in-demand during the first two weeks of February, the discounts on these items are generally pretty modest.
 However, that doesn't mean you should give up and pay full-price for things.
-At the very least, look for coupons at lingerie stores like Victoria's Secret (last year we found a Victoria's Secret coupon code that took $15 off $100 orders) and value-driven jewelry sites like Netaya, ICE.com, Limoges Jewelry, and Ross-Simons.
+At the very least, look for coupons at value-driven jewelry sites like Netaya, ICE.com, Limoges Jewelry, and Ross-Simons, or lingerie stores like Victoria's Secret; last year we found 20% off coupons at VS and Frederick's of Hollywood during the first week of February.
 Even department stores are worth sorting through, if you can find a storewide shopping pass that applies to V-Day worthy goods.
-Expect discounts of 15% to 30% off before Valentine's Day, with sales that take up to 50% off or more after.
+For example, last year Macy's offered several extra discounts in the lead up to February 14.

 Prepare for Presidents' Day Sales